toukoum/braivo/README.md

 - **open access**
 - **provable integrity**

-**ImageVault** gives you all that — in a few clicks, no crypto wallet required.
+**Braivo** gives you all that — in a few clicks, no crypto wallet required.

 ---